-Prior to re-opening, ensure all mechanical dishwashers operate at optimum levels and reach the correct temperature.
+Ensure all mechanical dishwashers operate at optimum levels and reach the correct temperature.
 Ensure all heads of spray taps are cleaned and disinfected.
 Use adequate and safe chemicals.
 If equipment is being handwashed, use the correct double sink method with a drain area and wash at the appropriate temperature and using the correct chemicals.